 Through extra steps taken to adapt our services, such as our virtual queuing system, student support services are accessible no matter where you are.

-In addition to our helpful advice and guidance, our Covid Wellbeing Team can provide support should you need to self-isolate, experience symptoms, or test positive for COVID-19.
+In addition to our helpful advice and guidance, our Covid Advice Team can provide support should you need to self-isolate, experience symptoms, or test positive for COVID-19.

-Will my course be online or on campus in September?
+Will my course be online or on campus?

 Your learning will be delivered as a mix of face-to-face on-campus learning and remote and online learning.
 This will include live sessions, as well as recorded material and additional resources provided on your digital learning platform.
 This mix of teaching styles is called blended learning.